publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schIV/ptC/m__us_usc_t20_s1087e.md

                 except that such rate shall not exceed 8.25 percent.

-        (7) __Interest rate provision for new loans on or after__  __July 1, 2006__
+        (7) __Interest rate provision for new loans on or after__  __July 1, 2006__  __and before__  __July 1, 2013__

             (A) __Rates for FDSL and FDUSL__

-                Notwithstanding the preceding paragraphs of this subsection, for Federal Direct Stafford Loans and Federal Direct Unsubsidized Stafford Loans for which the first disbursement is made on or after July 1, 2006, the applicable rate of interest shall be 6.8 percent on the unpaid principal balance of the loan.
+                Notwithstanding the preceding paragraphs of this subsection, for Federal Direct Stafford Loans and Federal Direct Unsubsidized Stafford Loans for which the first disbursement is made on or after July 1, 2006, and before July 1, 2013, the applicable rate of interest shall be 6.8 percent on the unpaid principal balance of the loan.

             (B) __PLUS loans__

-                Notwithstanding the preceding paragraphs of this subsection, with respect to any Federal Direct PLUS loan for which the first disbursement is made on or after July 1, 2006, the applicable rate of interest shall be 7.9 percent on the unpaid principal balance of the loan.
+                Notwithstanding the preceding paragraphs of this subsection, with respect to any Federal Direct PLUS loan for which the first disbursement is made on or after July 1, 2006, and before July 1, 2013, the applicable rate of interest shall be 7.9 percent on the unpaid principal balance of the loan.

             (C) __Consolidation loans__

-            Notwithstanding the preceding paragraphs of this subsection, any Federal Direct Consolidation loan for which the application is received on or after July 1, 2006, shall bear interest at an annual rate on the unpaid principal balance of the loan that is equal to the lesser of—
+            Notwithstanding the preceding paragraphs of this subsection, any Federal Direct Consolidation loan for which the application is received on or after July 1, 2006, and before July 1, 2013, shall bear interest at an annual rate on the unpaid principal balance of the loan that is equal to the lesser of—

                 (i) the weighted average of the interest rates on the loans consolidated, rounded to the nearest higher one-eighth of one percent; or